olgerd27/file_transfer/README.md

 Additionally, it allows the interviewer to evaluate error handling and testing practices.

 ## Useful admin commands:
-- Check the status for rpcbind:
+- Check the status for `rpcbind`:
 ```
 systemctl status rpcbind
 ```

-- Bring up the rpcbind:
+- Bring up the `rpcbind`:
 ```
 systemctl start rpcbind
 ```

-- Getting the running server program(-s) with the transport protocol, address, ports which it's used:
+- Getting the running server program(-s) with the transport protocol, address, and ports which it's used:
 ```
 netstat -tulpn | grep [SERVER_NAME]
 ```